 Have you ever seen someone riding a unicycle?
 If you have, you probably remember it.
-Although it’s a skill that can take a while to master, anyone can learn to ride a unicycle.
+A unicycle looks similar to a bicycle except that there's only one wheel and no handlebar.
+Although it's a skill that can take a while to master, anyone can learn to ride a unicycle.

 No one knows for sure who invented the unicycle or when.
 Experts generally agree that the unicycle came about as a result of an early type of bicycle known as a “penny-farthing" (so-called because of its resemblance to the relative size difference between the British penny and farthing coins).